 - Driving time: 3.5 h

-Yellowstone National Park
+4. Yellowstone National Park, WY

 - Driving time: 2 h

-So even though the main roads of the park tend to become crowded every summer it’s still possible to find your own part of the park to explore if you don’t mind a hike.
+So even though the main roads of the park tend to become crowded every summer, it’s still possible to find your very own Yellowstone slice if you don’t mind a hike.

-A highlight in the park and one of the reasons to visit Yellowstone National Park are the hot springs and geysers.
-Around 60% of the world’s hot springs and geysers are said to be inside Yellowstone.
-Of the hot springs the Grand Prismatic Hot Spring is certainly one for the Denver to Yellowstone road trip itinerary.
-It’s the most photographed spring in the park and its huge size and bright colors are breathtaking.
+A highlight in the park and one of the reasons to visit Yellowstone National Park is the hot springs and geysers.
+Around 60% of the world’s hot springs and geysers are inside Yellowstone — that’s mind boggling.

 - Driving time: 2.5 h

-In Grand Teton National Park the tall Grand Teton mountains rise up from the lush grasslands like granite towers.
-The Grand Teton mountains reach a staggering 13,775 feet (4198 m).
-And Jackson Lake and Jenny Lake in the park beautifully reflect the heights of the mountains.
+In Grand Teton National Park, the Grand Teton mountains rise up from lush grasslands like granite towers, reaching a staggering 13,775 feet (4,198 m).
+This park may be Yellowstone’s little sister, but the scenery is nothing but big.